cloudmesh-deprecated/piazza/README.rst

     bash bin/quickstart/mac.sh

-** Currently, Mac OSX quickstart is not fully working.
+** Currently, Mac OS X quickstart is not fully working.
 You will need to install MongoDB to enable the "mongod" command and ensure that you have ~/piazza and ~/piazza/data directories created.

 Install Piazza Miner
 ^^^^^^^^^^^^^^^^^^^^